-- ISA 450 requires the auditor to accumulate all misstatements identified during the audit, other than those that are clearly trivial.
-This includes misstatements in amounts, classifications, presentations, and disclosures.
+- ISA 450 requires you to accumulate all misstatements identified during the audit, other than those that are clearly trivial.
+That includes misstatements in amounts, classifications, presentations, and disclosures.

-- Misstatements are categorised as factual (no doubt about the error), judgmental (differences in estimates or accounting policy application), or projected (the auditor's best estimate of misstatements in populations based on sampling results).
+- Misstatements split into factual (no doubt about the error), judgmental (differences in estimates or policy application), or projected (your best estimate in a population based on sampling results).

-- "Clearly trivial" is not another expression for "not material" — it is a wholly different, smaller order of magnitude.
-In practice, clearly trivial is typically set at 3–5% of overall materiality.
+- “Clearly trivial” (CTT) is not another expression for “not material.”
+It is a wholly different, smaller order of magnitude.
+In practice, CTT is typically set at 3–5% of OM.

-- The auditor must communicate all accumulated misstatements to management on a timely basis and request correction.
-If management refuses to correct, the auditor must understand the reasons and consider whether management's judgment indicates possible bias.
+- You must communicate all accumulated misstatements to management on a timely basis and request correction.
+If management refuses to correct, you need to understand the reasons and consider whether their judgment indicates possible bias.

-- Before forming the opinion, the auditor must reassess materiality (ISA 320) and then evaluate whether uncorrected misstatements are material, individually or in aggregate, considering both size and nature.
+- Before forming the opinion, you reassess materiality under ISA 320.
+Then you evaluate whether uncorrected misstatements are material, individually or in aggregate, considering both size and nature.

-- Uncorrected misstatements and the effect on the opinion must be communicated to those charged with governance (ISA 260), and the auditor must obtain a written representation that management considers the effects of uncorrected misstatements to be immaterial.
+- Uncorrected misstatements and their effect on the opinion must be communicated to those charged with governance (TCWG) under ISA 260.
+You also obtain a written representation that management considers the effects of uncorrected misstatements to be immaterial.

 What is ISA 450?

-ISA 450, titled "Evaluation of Misstatements Identified During the Audit," governs what happens after the auditor finds errors.
-Every audit finds misstatements — the question is what to do with them.
-ISA 450 provides the framework for accumulating, communicating, evaluating, and ultimately deciding whether uncorrected misstatements require the auditor to modify the opinion.
+ISA 450, titled “Evaluation of Misstatements Identified During the Audit,” governs what happens after you find errors.
+Every audit finds misstatements.
+The question is what to do with them.
+ISA 450 gives you the framework for accumulating, communicating, evaluating, and ultimately deciding whether uncorrected misstatements require a modified opinion.

 The standard is the companion to ISA 320 (Materiality).
-ISA 320 sets the threshold; ISA 450 evaluates findings against that threshold.
-Together, they form the mechanism by which the auditor translates audit evidence into the opinion on the financial statements.
+ISA 320 sets the threshold.
+ISA 450 evaluates findings against it.
+Together they translate audit evidence into the opinion on the financial statements.

 ISA 450.A1 identifies the sources, and ISA 450.A3 distinguishes three categories that are useful for evaluation and communication: